Blocking ads removes funding from us!

 The camera has improved noticeably.
 (Image: © 2020 TechnikNews)

-Also comes with the OnePlus 8 Pro optical and electronic image stabilization is used, which you can sometimes hear rattling and rattling.
-Not annoying, but you can hear it in very quiet environments.
-But I don't know how to implement silent image stabilization either, since a motor has to be used here.
+The OnePlus 8 Pro also uses optical and electronic image stabilization, which you can sometimes hear rattling and clattering.
+It's not annoying, but you can hear it in very quiet environments.
+But I don't know how you could implement silent image stabilization, since a motor has to be used here.

 In the following you will find some unedited original pictures of the smartphone.
 However, due to the otherwise large file size, some images are compressed (lossless!).